Wrap Your Arms Around Me: Music and lyrics

 Overall, the musical content on Wrap Your Arms Around Me has been described as featuring "a clean, un-cluttered sound with catchy hooks" delivered with an "ample space for Faltskog's emotive vocals."
 The album's lead single and opening track, "The Heat Is On", was originally a cover by Noosha Fox, then was re-arranged for Manfred Mann's Earth Band's version titled as "On the Run", serves as a calypso tune under the impression to provide a "strong melody, a positive spirit".
 The song was described as "one of those fiercely tropical numbers so dear to the hearts of Nordics".
 The second track, "Can't Shake Loose," opens with instrumentation described as "toughening (sic) up the ABBA sound with hard-rock drumming," drawing comparisons to Frida's hit single "I Know There's Something Going On".
 "Once Burned, Twice Shy" is a soft rock "tragic ballad", incorporating elements of a breakup describing "someone who has been left and now life is so hard to live."
+In the song, the slide guitar tone builds a striking resemblance to Ritchie Blackmore, which is compared to Deep Purple's "Under the Gun" and Rainbow's "Lady of the Lake".